HaxeFoundation/summit.haxe.org/README.md

 * `earlyBirdEndDate`: The end date for the early bird tickets.
 * `eventBriteId`: The eventbrite event id.
 * `dates`: The event dates, `month start-end`.
-* `length`: The number of days for the event, in english.
 * `mapUrl`: Iframe url for the venu map.
 * `price`: Full ticket price, including the money symbol.
 * `speakingLink`: Link where to apply for a talk.